nhsconnect/nhslogin/README.md

 You should now have your key pair.
 Only send the contents of public_key.pem file when requesting access to a new environment.

+## Guidance on adding the NHS login button to your service
+Please get in touch if you'd like to add the NHS login button to your service.

 # Example OIDC clients used for NHS login

 - https://github.com/initialspark/nhs-login-dotnet-core-example